 The Serenity Prayer

-The Serenity Prayer is one of the most well-known prayers in AA meetings, and is often used as a daily prayer or morning prayer as well.
+The Serenity Prayer is one of the most well-known and frequently used prayers in AA meetings, and many members also incorporate it into their personal daily prayer routine, whether as a morning prayer to start their day or as a nighttime prayer for reflection.

 The Serenity Prayer states: